Sikhism: Sikh sects

 Gyaaniyan Samparda – the university of Sikhi, whilst technically not an order, it essentially serves as one.
 Made up from individuals belonging to all of the above sects.
 Many branches within this order.

 Namdhari Sikhs, also called the Kuka Sikhs are a sect of Sikhism known for their crisp white dress and horizontal pagari (turban).
 Above: Namdhari singer and musicians.

 The early Sikh sects were Udasis and Minas founded by Baba Sri Chand – the elder son of Guru Nanak, and Prithi Chand – the elder son of Guru Ram Das respectively, in parallel to the official succession of the Sikh gurus.
 Later on Ramraiya sect, founded by Ram Rai, grew in Dehradun with the patronage of Aurangzeb.
 Many splintered Sikh communities formed during the Mughal Empire era.
-Some of these sects were financially and administratively supported by the Mughal rulers in the hopes of gaining a more favorable and compliant citizenry.
+Some of these sects were financially and administratively supported by the Mughal rulers in the hopes of gaining a more favourable and compliant citizenry.

 After the collapse of Mughal Empire, and particularly during the rule of Ranjit Singh, Udasi Sikhs protected Sikh shrines, preserved the Sikh scripture and rebuilt those that were desecrated or destroyed during the Muslim–Sikh wars.
 However, Udasi Sikhs kept idols and images inside these Sikh temples.
 In the 19th century, Namdharis and Nirankaris sects were formed in Sikhism, seeking to reform and return to what each believed was the pure form of Sikhism.

 All these sects differ from Khalsa orthodox Sikhs in their beliefs and practices, such as continuing to solemnise their weddings around fire and being strictly vegetarian.
 Many accept the concept of living gurus such as Guru Baba Dyal Singh.
 The Nirankari sect, though unorthodox, was influential in shaping the views of Tat Khalsa and the contemporary-era Sikh beliefs and practices.
 Another significant Sikh sect of the 19th century was the Radhasoami movement in Punjab led by Baba Shiv Dyal.
 Other contemporary era Sikhs sects include the 3HO, formed in 1971, which exists outside India, particularly in North America and Europe.